 Country 3.
 England

-I won’t go into details or this will become a tale of 36 countries, but it was fun, the best fun ever.
+I won’t go into details or this will become a tale of 36 countries, but that year was fun, the best fun ever.

 If you can travel with somebody for twelve months and not fight, not even once, you’re destined to spend the rest of your life with them.

-We came back to London and settled in Richmond for a while and planned our domination of the property market.
+We came back to London and settled in Richmond Upon Thames for a while and planned our domination of the property market.

 Country 4.
 Peru